 Formal bids are sought for high priced (over \$20,000) clearly defined purchases.
 For all purchases expected to be over \$20,000 a Board of Directors Resolution is required to proceed with the purchase.
 A bid package must be reviewed by the Agency Counsel.
 Formal Bid Packages are sent to preselected vendors and bid requests are advertised on the Agency's website.
-It is also required that bid requests are advertised in the designated Agency newspaper, The Syracuse Newspaper.
-Each bid request must be advertised at least ten days from the date of the scheduled bid opening.
+It is also required that bid requests are advertised at least ten days from the date of the scheduled bid opening.
 Vendors are required to submit their bids in a sealed envelope clearly marked "Bid for (Name of the project)" The sealed bids are opened in a public meeting.
 Faxed or emailed bids are not accepted.
 (See the Bid Process Section, for a more in-depth description of the bid process.)